Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

-Once they enter which dog walker they would like on a selected day, they receive a confirmation wihtin seconds, together with an update of their calendar showing their confirmed bookings and outstanding availability.
-See screenshot below:
+Once they enter which dog walker they would like on a selected day, they receive a confirmation within seconds, together with an update of their calendar showing their confirmed bookings and outstanding availability.
+Please see screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163659220-b9fb1996-3213-4f80-bbd8-7b068a558e21.png)